emanuelpalm/mastery-client/README.md

 - git
 - npm (node.js)
-- POSIX tools (find, sed, awk, make)
+- POSIX tools (find, sed, awk, make, cp, mkdir, rm)

 For your convenience, here is the proper installation command for __Ubuntu__: